 Photo above: Delegates attending the conference from Africa and Australia with Landcare International Chairman Dennis Garrity and the Honourable Tony Burke, Australian Government Minister for Agriculture, Fisheries and Forestry.

-Below left: Sue Marriott with Rob Youl with an African landcare delegate..
+Below left: Sue Marriott with Rob Youl and an African delegate.